Build Overview

 Herald of Ice and

-Zealous Inquisition which trigger chain explosions.
-When density is high, entire screens disappear instantly.
-The bossing nodes at the top of the Atlas tree are also very profitable thanks to the build’s excellent Single Target damage.
+Zealous Inquisition triggering chain explosions.
+When density is high, entire screens vanish instantly.
+The bossing nodes at the top of the atlas tree are also very rewarding thanks to the build’s excellent single target damage.

 Passive Tree